FRC3636/frc-nix/README.md

+# ⚠️ THIS IS NO LONGER MAINTAINED ⚠️
+# You can try https://github.com/frc4451/frc-nix instead.

-# A NixOS Distribution for FRC
+## A NixOS Distribution for FRC

 This repository contains Nix packages and NixOS modules for use in the FIRST Robotics Competition.